-- k) The Chinese Consolidated Benevolent Association in San Francisco hired an attorney to fight Wong Kim Ark's unlawful detention and the case was ultimately decided on March 28, 1898, which held that the Fourteen Amendment to the United States Constitution establishes birthright citizenship, with very few exceptions. - The Supreme Court's opinion in United States v.
-Wong Kim Ark (1898) 169 U.S. 649 extends birthright citizenship to all persons born in the United States, "including all children here born of resident aliens," and excludes only children born to foreign sovereigns or their ministers; children born on foreign public ships; children born to enemies born within and during a hostile occupation of our territory; and children of members of some sovereign Indian tribes. - m) Wong Kim Ark's legacy and historic fight for justice ensured the United States Constitution's guarantee of birthright citizenship and empowers children born in California to achieve their full potential as Americans to grow up to become whatever they dream, including President of the United States. - n) The unconstitutional Executive Order ignores over 100 years of precedent and condemns babies to a legal status of statelessness, which will limit their lifetime access to schools, jobs, and medical care and subject them to social isolation, travel restrictions, and exploitation. - o) The unconstitutional Executive Order is just one of President Trump's draconian attempts to scapegoat and instill fear among immigrants, divide immigrants based on arbitrary distinctions, and roll back constitutional rights. - p) All residents, regardless of their immigration status, deserve dignity, fair treatment and due process under the law, and the opportunity to thrive in the United States, and this belief serves as the foundation for state and local sanctuary laws in California, including the California's Values Act of 2017. - 2) Resolves the following by the Senate of the State of California: - a) The Senate hereby opposes the unconstitutional Executive Order purporting to end birthright citizenship as enshrined in the United States Constitution. - b) The Senate affirms its commitment to birthright citizenship and recognizes and honors Wong Kim Ark's fight to affirm the fundamental right of birthright citizenship under the Fourteenth Amendment to the United States Constitution. - c) The Secretary of the Senate shall transmit copies of this resolution to the President and Vice President of the United States, to the Secretary of State, to the Secretary of the Treasury, to the Speaker of the House of Representatives, to the Majority Leader of the Senate, to each Senator and Representative from
+- k) The Chinese Consolidated Benevolent Association in San Francisco hired an attorney to fight Wong Kim Ark's unlawful detention and the case was ultimately decided by the United States Supreme Court on March 28, 1898, which held that the Fourteenth Amendment to the United States Constitution establishes birthright citizenship, with very few exceptions. - l) The Supreme Court's opinion in United States v.
+Wong Kim Ark (1898) 169 U.S. 649 extends birthright citizenship to all persons born in the United States, "including all children born of resident aliens," and excludes only children born to foreign sovereigns or their ministers; children born on foreign public ships; children born to enemies within and during a hostile occupation of our territory; and children of members of some sovereign Indian tribes. - m) Wong Kim Ark's legacy and historic fight for justice ensured the United States Constitution's guarantee of birthright citizenship and empowers every child born in California to achieve their full potential as Americans to grow up to become whatever they dream, including President of the United States. - n) The unlawful Executive Order condemns babies to a legal status of statelessness, which will limit their lifetime access to schools, jobs, and medical care and subject them to social isolation, travel restrictions, and exploitation. - o) The unlawful Executive Order is just one of President Trump's draconian attempts to scapegoat and instill fear among immigrants, divide immigrants based on arbitrary distinctions, and roll back constitutional rights. - p) All residents, regardless of their immigration status, deserve dignity, fair treatment and due process under the law, and the opportunity to thrive in the United States, and this belief serves as the foundation for state and local sanctuary laws in California, including the California's Values Act of 2017. - 2) Resolves the following by the Assembly and Senate of the State of California: - That the Legislature hereby opposes the unlawful Executive Order ending birthright citizenship as enshrined in the United States Constitution. - b) That the Legislature affirms its commitment to birthright citizenship and recognizes and honors Wong Kim Ark's fight to affirm the fundamental right of birthright citizenship under the Fourteenth Amendment of the United States Constitution.